diyorsattarov/osd/README.md

-# Project Name
+# osdev

-Short description of your project.
+This project's purpose is to practice and refine principles of os development and computer architecture.

 ## Table of Contents